wilsonazer/clone_instagram_react/README.md

 # Project clone instagram using react

-This aplication contains a backend using express server, and use multer to manipulate the form in multipart-data formate.
+This aplication contains a backend using express server, and use multer to manipulate the form in multipart-data.

 # Running the project
 clone or dowload the project and: